ryogrid/gossip-port-forward/README.md

 Flags:
   -h, --help                 help for client
-  -c, --connect-to string    PeerId of the server peer -l, --listen-port uint16   Listen server port (default 2222)
+  -c, --connect-to string    PeerId of the server peer (you can know server PeerId at its lauching) -l, --listen-port uint16   Listen server port (default 2222)
 ```